Make a Change: Men’s Health at Pall Mall Medical

 · Passing blood in the urine

 There are several factors that might prevent a man from seeking help for his symptoms.
-These could be embarrassment, having no time, or the pressures of masculinity.
-These instances of men ignoring health problems is what the Movember foundation seeks to change, showing that it’s not weak or embarrassing to do so.
+These could be an embarrassment, having no time, or the pressures of masculinity.
+These instances of men ignoring health problems are what the Movember foundation seeks to change, showing that it’s not weak or embarrassing to do so.
 Another factor may be a man preferring to see a male rather than a female doctor.
 If this is the case, then asking to see a male doctor can be done.